dss-extensions/opendss-svn-mirror/trunk/Parallel_Version/Distrib/readme.txt

 The Open Distribution System Simulator, OpenDSS

-Copyright (c) 2008-2016, Electric Power Research Institute, Inc.
+Copyright (c) 2008-2018, Electric Power Research Institute, Inc.
 All rights reserved.

-Version 7.6.5
+Version 8.1.1

-The 7.6 version is the first to be delivered in both 32-bit (X86) and 64-bit (X64) versions.
-The OpenDSSInstaller download includes both, along with optional documentation and examples.
+The 8.1 version is the first to be delivered with parallel processing capabilities in both 32-bit (X86) and 64-bit (X64) versions.
+The OpenDSSInstaller download includes both X86 and X64 versions, along with optional documentation and examples.

 If you have 64-bit Windows, you may install both the 64-bit and 32-bit